raptor-ml/docs/docs/guides/install.md

 ---
 id: install
-title: Installing Natun on your Kubernetes cluster
+title: Installing Raptor on your Kubernetes cluster
 sidebar_position: 5
 ---
 :::tip
-**Natun installation is not required for training purposes**.
+**Raptor installation is not required for training purposes**.
-You need to install Natun *only when deploying to production* (or staging).
+You need to install Raptor *only when deploying to production* (or staging).
 :::

 # Prerequisites

 1. Kubernetes cluster

-   (You can use [Kind](https://kind.sigs.k8s.io/) to install Natun locally)
+   (You can use [Kind](https://kind.sigs.k8s.io/) to install Raptor locally)
     1. `kubectl` installed and configured to your cluster.
 2. Redis server